BenjaminDSmithy/htpc-docker-standup/README.md

 - `PUID=` - UID of the local user, can be found by executing `id` from the command line
 - `PGID=` - GID of the local user, can be found by executing `id` from the command line
 - `UMASK=` - UASK determines the settings of a mask that controls how file permissions are set for newly created files, can be set by executing `umask` from the command line
-- `PMSTOKEN=` - The claim token for the server to obtain a real server token.
-If not provided, server is will not be automatically logged in.
-If server is already logged in, this parameter is ignored.
-You can obtain a claim token to login your server to your plex account by visiting [https://www.plex.tv/claim](https://www.plex.tv/claim)
 - `VPNUNAME=` - Your VPN username from [PIA](https://www.privateinternetaccess.com/pages/buy-vpn/toz) or [TorGuard](https://torguard.net/aff.php?aff=4350)
 - `VPNPASS=` - Your VPN password from [PIA](https://www.privateinternetaccess.com/pages/buy-vpn/toz) or [TorGuard](https://torguard.net/aff.php?aff=4350)
 - `VPNPROVIDER=` - Your VPN provider, name must match a folder specified in `ovpn`.
 This defaults to `pia` if you copied `sample.env`.